 We have several stages after submission of proposals to help make the conference the best it can be.

-During the feedback stage, we look at all the sessions that were submitted by 1st February and give them feedback to improve the submission and help make it the best it can be before it goes into the review stage.
-Sessions can be modified and resubmitted until the hard deadline of 28th February.
+During the feedback stage, we look at all the sessions that were submitted by 21st January 2018 and give them feedback to improve the submission and help make it the best it can be before it goes into the review stage.
+Sessions can be modified and resubmitted until the final deadline of 18th February 2018.

 At this stage, feedback is seen by the submitter themselves along with everyone else who has access, so it's important to be constructive.
 Don't forget that some of these people may be submitting to a conference for the first time ever, and your comments may be the first feedback they have received for their conference proposal.
 The point of this stage is to help submitters make the best proposal they can so ask them to clarify things, suggest modifications to the session, and of course, positive feedback is welcome!